TizianaAndreaOrlando/Bash-Scripting/README.md

 ##  Project Overview

-**ipmask** command was created with the intention of easily get both your `ipv4` and `subnet mask` easily.
-For privacy purposes, ip address is not completely shown. <br />
+**ipmask** command was created with the intention of easily get both your `ipv4` and `subnet mask`.
+For privacy purposes, ip address is not completely shown.
 ![ipmask_cm](https://github.com/TizianaAndreaOrlando/Bash-Scripting/assets/81337862/11e10dd6-a31e-4ad5-966a-a321345979f5)

 ## Notes

-The project basically uses the `$ifconfig` bash command to extract our information, transfer this to file created in the root and then print the output desired.
+The project basically uses the `$ifconfig` bash command to extract our information, transfer it to the file created in the root and then print the output desired.
 Finally, the files created are remove from the root.

 ## WSL (Windows subsystem for Linux)